christam96/zkOptions/README.md

     - If there are any issues with the submission, an error message will be displayed using the error.html template.

 6. Company Authorization:
-    - The company can access the /company_authorization route to view a dashboard (company_authorization.html) listing all pending exercise options requests.
+    - The company can access the /company_authorization route to view a dashboard (`company_authorization.html`) listing all pending exercise options requests.
     - For each request, the company can choose to authorize or deny the request using the provided links.
     - If authorized, the status of the request is updated to 'Approved'.

 7. Treasury Direction Form:
-    - Upon company authorization, the application generates a Treasury Direction form using the treasury_direction_form.html template.
+    - Upon company authorization, the application generates a Treasury Direction form using the `treasury_direction_form.html` page.
     - This form includes key details such as the employee's name, employee ID, stock symbol, and quantity.

 8. Employee Dashboard:
-    - Employees can access the /employee_dashboard route to view a dashboard (employee_dashboard.html) listing all of their exercise options requests.
+    - Employees can view a dashboard (`employee_dashboard.html`) listing all of their exercise options requests.
     - The dashboard displays a table with columns for stock symbol, quantity, and status for each submitted request.

 9. Track Request Status: